 The enterprise network architecture is illustrated in the figure below.
 Those entities relevant to renumbering are highlighted.

 Address reconfiguration is fulfilled either by DHCPv6 or ND protocols.
-Static address assignment is not considered in this version.
 During the renumbering event, the DNS records need to be synchronized while routing tables, ACLs and IP filtering tables in various gateways also need to be updated, too.